logux/core/protocol.md

 ```

 Receiver should check [protocol version] in second position in message array.
-If major version is different from receiver protocol, it should send protocol
+If major version is different from receiver protocol,
-error and close connection.
+it should send `wrong-protocol` error and close connection.

 Third position contains unique host name.
 Same host name is used in default
 log timer, so sender must be sure that host name is unique.